Experience the Decision Economics Difference for yourself.

 Associate Chief U.S. Economist and Chief Sector/Industry Economist

 Mr. Andrew Husby specializes in investment strategy, working to develop U.S. and Global Asset Allocations, and maintains the bottom-up S&P500 Sector Industry earnings models.
 He also covers Canada and a number of Emerging and Developing Countries.
 Mr. Husby earned an A.B. in Economics from Princeton University and is a CFA charter holder.

 MR. RAN LIU

 Mr. Ran Liu develops, operates, and maintains high-frequency econometric forecasting models and collateral information systems of the major economies.
 He contributes analytical research reports with an emphasis on China and Japan.
 Prior to DE, he was an analyst at a quantitative macro hedge fund.
-Mr. Liu earned his B.A. in Mathematics and Economics from Franklin & Marshall College and is currently a CFA Level II candidate.
+Mr. Liu earned his B.A. in Mathematics and Economics from Franklin & Marshall College.